ZA-KIU/PRODUCT-DEV-FOR-SOFTWARE-ENGINEERS/readme.md

 This README is a navigation layer.
 Use it to move through the full product lifecycle, from problem selection to launch, measurement, and iteration.

-> Note on repo parsing: GitHub’s folder pages do not expose file listings reliably in this environment.
-I can confirm the top-level structure (labs 1–11) and link into each lab folder.
-Add a short `README.md` inside each lab folder later, then this top-level README becomes a full “table of contents” down to the file level.

 ---

 ## Quick start path